michaela10c/connectome-fidelity/README.md

 significance, is the meaningful quantity.

 #### Experiment 2 Comparison (ON+OFF edges, 24 conditions)
-CC vs Biology: **Spearman r = 0.049, p_perm = 0.159** — not significant at α = 0.05.
+CC vs Biology: **Spearman r = 0.049, p = 0.422 | Kendall τ = 0.040, p = 0.368**
+(analytical); **p_perm = 0.159 | p_perm = 0.142** (permutation) — not significant at
+α = 0.05 by either measure or inference method.
+Random vs Biology: r = −0.038, τ = −0.028 — effectively zero.

-The near-null result reflects a structural mismatch between the biological RDM construction and the CC network's representational geometry, not a failure of the CC network.
-A more appropriate biological upper bound for Experiment 2 would require T4/T5 direction tuning curves measured with moving edges at matched velocities.
+The near-null result is expected.
+The biological 24×24 RDM encodes strict T4/T5 ON/OFF pathway orthogonality — same-direction ON/OFF pairs are maximally dissimilar by construction (Maisak et al. 2013, Fig. 3c/3d).
+The CC network assigns moderate cross-polarity dissimilarity (~0.099–0.103) with shared directional structure — a geometrically different claim.
+This is a mismatch between the biological RDM construction and the CC network's representational geometry, not a failure of the CC network.
 The Experiment 2 biological comparison is not reported as a meaningful result.

 ---